Skip to main content

 FREE College Course

-The Charleston Clemente Course HSS 101, Introduction to Humanities, which covers literature, philosophy and writing, will be offered free of charge to underserved adults this spring.
+The Charleston Clemente Course HSS 102, Introduction to Humanities, which covers history and art, will be offered free of charge to underserved adults this spring.

 Open to all low-income/disadvantaged adults.

 Classes are held every Tuesday and Thursday from 6-7:30 p.m., on the Trident Technical College Palmer Campus in downtown Charleston during the Fall and Spring semesters.
 A GED or high school diploma is not required.
 Tuition, books, materials and bus passes are provided free of charge.
 Free meals are served during each class.
-Each student who passes the class with a grade C or better will receive a brand-new Dell laptop at graduation.
+Each student who passes the class with a grade C or better will receive a brand-new Dell laptop or an iPad with a Bluetooth keyboard at graduation.

 The course provides free computer literacy tutorials and free health awareness classes once a week held by MUSC medical students.
 Free trips to the Dock Street Theatre and the Gibbs Arts Gallery are occasionally offered during the course.

 To apply, complete the TTC online application as a non-degree seeking, part-time student.
 Applicants must take a verbal placement test at the Palmer Testing Center.
-For more information, call Dr. Mary Ann Kohli at 843-720-5713 or email Mary.Kohli@tridenttech.edu.
+For more information, email Antonia Boone at antonia.boone@tridenttech.edu or Jeff Lewis at jeffrey.lewis@tridenttech.edu.

 Charleston Clemente Course at Trident Technical College